arvidn/libtorrent-daemon/README.rst

 To deploy with transmission webui, place the javascript and html files in a ``web`` directory in the current working directory of the daemon.

+To set up users, use the ``add_user`` command line tool like this:

+.. parsed-literal:

+	add_user *user-name* *user-group-id*

+The group IDs are:

+0. admin user, full access
+1. read-only user
+2. limited user (can add and remove torrents, but not change configurations)

 command line arguments
 ----------------------